Alexandr0w/CurrencyConverter/README.md

-from weasyprint import HTML

-# Content for the README.md file
-readme_content = """# 💱 Currency Converter API
+# 💱 Currency Converter Web API

 A professional, high-performance .NET 8 Web API built with a clean architecture.
 This service provides real-time currency conversion by integrating with external exchange rate providers while ensuring reliability and speed through advanced caching and error-handling strategies.